-If approved, PHARMAC will also notify the nominated pharmacy.
+If approved, Pharmac will also notify the nominated pharmacy.

 We generally limit how long any funding approvals are granted for.
 If a patient needs funding to continue, the clinician will need to submit a renewal application.
-We recommend submitting your renewal application one month before it expires.
+We recommend submitting the renewal application one month before it expires.